Wrexler/coin_toss_game/README.md

 # coin_toss_game
-Coin Toss Game

-# Using for loop;
-# Using conditional statements;
-# Using Numpy library, random function and randint function;
+The game involves the use of:
+1. For loop;
+2. Input function;
+3. Conditional statements;
+4. Randint function from the Numpy Library
-# List manipulation;
+5. List manipulation